Full Name: Michael Pryor

 I was born in Swan Hill, Victoria.
 I spent my childhood in country Victoria and Melbourne before moving to Geelong at the age of 10.
 I lived in Geelong until I went to university in Melbourne after secondary school.

-I currently live in Melbourne with my wife Wendy and my two daughters Celeste and Ruby.
+I currently live in Melbourne.
 I’ve worked as a drainer’s labourer, a truck driver, a bathroom accessories salesperson, an Internet consultant, a Multimedia Developer, a Publisher, in a scrap metal yard and as a secondary school teacher.
 Whew.